-The most recent risk management evaluation was provided to the Compensation Committee in January 2016.
-Based on the information provided and the Compensation Committee's knowledge of the compensation policies and practices of the Company, the Compensation Committee concluded that the risks arising from the Company's compensation plans and practices are not reasonably likely to have a material adverse effect on the Company.
+The most recent risk management evaluation was provided to the Compensation Committee in January 2017.
+Based on the information provided and the Compensation Committee's knowledge of the compensation policies and practices of the Company, the Compensation Committee agreed with management's conclusion that the risks arising from the Company's compensation plans and practices are not reasonably likely to have a material adverse effect on the Company.